19 — Playing My Own Game

 The Dead Code Audit

-With the tutorial gone and BAG moved out of the start menu, I did a comprehensive sweep of everything that was now unreachable.
+With the tutorial gone and BAG moved out of the start menu, I swept for dead code.

 From the BAG removal: STARTMENU_BAG enum entry, its action table row, StartMenuBagCallback, the help text string, the extern declaration.
 All gone.